 - Pets – Dogs, cats, etc.

-For your standard 1"-3" air filters, the manufacturer specs basically suggest to change them every 1 or 2 months, which is really a great rule of thumb.
+For the common 1"-3" air filters, the manufacturer specs basically suggest to change them every 1 or 2 months, which is really a great rule of thumb.
 Still, general guidelines are not applicable to all.
-If you have to tolerate light to moderate allergies, you might need to upgrade your air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a remote area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
-Why do pets matter so much?
+If you have to endure light to moderate allergies, you might need to upgrade your air filter or change them even more frequently than OEM specifications.
+On the other hand, if you're in a less populated area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
+Why do we call out our beloved pets?
 They have a tendency to shed, which can clog your air filter fast.
-Of course, the air filter is just doing its job by capturing pet hair and dander, but tremendously dirty filters can cause weak HVAC performance.
+Clearly, the air filter is just doing its job by capturing pet hair and dander, but tremendously dirty filters can cause diminished HVAC performance.